17 zip codes·Updated June 2026

-Wright-Patterson Air Force Base is the economic engine that keeps everything running here.
-Very affordable cash flow market — just make sure you're buying in the neighborhoods that benefit from the base, not the ones that don't.
+Wright-Patterson Air Force Base is the economic engine that keeps Dayton running.
+Affordable cash flow market.
+Just make sure you're buying in the neighborhoods that benefit from the base, not the ones that don't.

 Median Asking Rent